Twenty and Mappen merge to help users hang out IRL – TechCrunch

 “If the model is solely based on ads, you want the users to spend as much time on the platform as possible,” said Peltz.
 “We’re looking to create a different opportunity for people to access these experiences.”

-Thus far, the combined Twenty has raised approximately $40 million from partners including Accel, Maveron, 500 Startups, Sound Ventures, as well as Roc Nation, Live Nation and Endeavor.
+Thus far, the combined Twenty has raised approximately $40 million from partners, including Accel, Maveron, 500 Startups and Sound Ventures, as well as Roc Nation, Live Nation and Endeavor.